 Public Works is also responsible for the enforcement of building regulations for public and private buildings and operates at ten regional permit offices providing building permits and inspection services.
-An estimated 14,528 building permits with a valuation of \$1.9 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
-At the end of the third quarter of Fiscal Year 2021-22, there were 5,201 building permits issued with a valuation of approximately \$534 million.
-This third quarter data shows a continuing productive trend with building permit applications within unincorporated County increasing 43 percent overall, compared to the same quarter of 2019 pre-pandemic levels.
+An estimated 15,037 building permits with a valuation of \$2.1 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
+At the end of the first quarter of Fiscal Year 2022-23, there were 3,756 building permits issued with a valuation of approximately \$356 million.
+This first quarter data shows a continuing productive trend with building permit applications within unincorporated County increasing 32 percent overall, compared to the same quarter of 2019 pre-pandemic levels.

 This significant increase indicates the continuing strong construction market.
-Of the permits issued during the third quarter of Fiscal Year 2021-22, there were 1,518 solar permits issued, which yields an estimated yearly energy production of 25,456,078 kWh.
-This amount of solar energy is roughly the equivalent of 3,923 passenger vehicles removed from the road per year.
-In addition to online permit services, Public Works provides building official services for 14 cities through contract city services.
+Of the permits issued during the first quarter of Fiscal Year 2022-23, there were 2,041 solar permits issued, which yields an estimated yearly energy production of 30,612,597 kWh.
+This amount of solar energy is roughly the equivalent of 4,674 passenger vehicles removed from the road per year.
+In addition to online permit services, Public Works provides building official services for 13 cities through contract city services.

-Public Works provides permit and inspection services for general construction, transportation, filming, and other activities within unincorporated County public rights-of-way and other activities affecting Los Angeles County Flood Control District facilities including underground confined space inspection services for storm drain facilities.
+Public Works provides permit and inspection services for general construction, transportation, filming, and other activities within unincorporated County public rightsof-way and other activities affecting Los Angeles County Flood Control District facilities, including underground confined space inspection services for storm drain facilities.
 Public Works also provides permit and inspection services in city public rights-of-way for three contract cities and transportation permit issuance for 21 contract cities.
-Approximately 5,900 encroachment and transportation permits were processed and over 10,800 inspections were performed based upon the data collected at the end of the third quarter of FY 2021-22.
+Approximately 5,600 encroachment and transportation permits were processed and over 5,200 inspections were performed based upon the data collected at the end of the first quarter of FY 2022-23.
 As part of Public Works' commitment to address the digital divide, proposed amendments to Title 16 have been prepared to streamline permitting for Small Cell Wireless Facilities and enable expedited expansion of enhanced communications.
-A draft of the Small Cell Wireless Facilities Ordinance has been circulated for public comment and public hearings, and comments have been addressed.
-Additionally, Public Works, in collaboration with Regional Planning, is working with several telecommunications companies to develop small cell design guidelines and checklists to facilitate the permit process.
+Public Works anticipates going to the Board with the new Small Cell Wireless Facilities Ordinance later this year.